Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Results

-As we investigated in the previous section, high precision measurements of pulsar distances (to within $\sigma_L \sim \Delta L_1$) allow for the direct measurement of the source distance $R$ purely through Fresnel corrections.
+As we investigated in the previous section, high-precision measurements of pulsar distances (to within $\sigma_L \sim \Delta L_1$) allow for the direct measurement of the source distance $R$ purely through Fresnel corrections.
 In this section, we show that this level of precision can also improve localization of the source on the sky.
-As we will explain, this improved sky localization mostly comes from phase and frequency parallax terms which can be exploited when the pulsar distance measurements are well constrained.
-When we combine the sky localization with the recovered distance information, there exists great potential for future PTAs to pinpoint the galaxy source of the gravitational waves, which could be of great benefit to astronomers seeking electromagnetic counterparts to these coalescing binary sources.
+As we will explain, this improved sky localization mostly comes from phase and frequency parallax terms which can be exploited when the pulsar distance measurements are well-constrained.
+When we combine the sky localization with the recovered distance information, there exists potential for future PTAs to pinpoint the galaxy source of the gravitational waves, which could be of great benefit to astronomers seeking electromagnetic counterparts to these coalescing binary sources.

-To measure the solid angle on the sky that our uncertainty in the measurement of the source angles $\theta$ and $\phi$ sweeps out, we first compute the confidence ellipse area for those two parameters $\Delta A = \pi \chi^2 \sigma_{\theta^{'}} \sigma_{\phi^{'}}$ as outlined in~\citep{fisher_confidence_ellipses}\footnote{Note that in~\citet{fisher_confidence_ellipses}, equation 7 has a typo in that it is missing the factor of $\chi^2$ which we have corrected here in equation~\ref{eqn: sky localization}.}.
-Here $\sigma_{\theta^{'}}$ and $\sigma_{\phi^{'}}$ are the measured uncertainties along the principle axes of the ellipse itself, and this quantity represents an area in the $\theta$-$\phi$ parameter space.
-On the sky, we can define a small solid angle as $\Delta \Omega \approx \sin(\theta) \Delta\theta \Delta\phi$, so to connect these two quantities we measure the solid angle by multiplying our confidence ellipse by $\sin(\theta)$ to get:
+To measure the solid angle on the sky that our uncertainty in the measurement of the source angles $\theta$ and $\phi$ sweeps out, we first compute the confidence ellipse area for those two parameters $\Delta A = \pi \chi^2 \sigma_{\theta^{'}} \sigma_{\phi^{'}}$ as outlined in~\citet{fisher_confidence_ellipses}\footnote{Note that in~\citet{fisher_confidence_ellipses}, equation 7 has a typo in that it is missing the factor of $\chi^2$, which we have corrected here in equation~\ref{eqn: sky localization}.}.
+Here, $\sigma_{\theta^{'}}$ and $\sigma_{\phi^{'}}$ are the measured uncertainties along the principle axes of the ellipse itself, and this quantity represents an area in the $\theta$-$\phi$ parameter space.
+On the sky, we can define a small solid angle as $\Delta \Omega \approx \sin(\theta) \Delta\theta \Delta\phi$.
+So to measure a small confidence ellipse on the sky we connect these two quantities by multiplying $\Delta A$ by $\sin(\theta)$ to get: